|

 |||

-We used the following 5 points to generate the starting values.
+using the following five representative points to generate the

 ||